Limão Vermelho: Citrus × latifolia or Citrus limon ‘Rosso’?

 7. Manage Pests and Diseases

-8. Harvest and Store
+8. Harvest and Identify the Fruit

 9. Note